TL;DR / Key Takeaways Section

 Description

-Does your page carry a summary chunk near the end?
-This parameter detects that. friendly4AI scans the headings for the patterns TL;DR, TLDR, Key Takeaways, Key Points, Summary, In Summary, Conclusion, Takeaways, and Recap.
-When a match is found, it counts the bullet (<li>) items inside that section and works out the heading's position in the document (top, middle, or bottom) from the fraction of headings that precede it.
+The scanner reads your page headings and looks for one of these patterns: TL;DR, TLDR, Key Takeaways, Key Points, Summary, In Summary, Conclusion, Takeaways, and Recap.
+On a match, it counts the bullet (<li>) items inside that section.
+It then works out where the heading sits — top, middle, or bottom — from the fraction of headings that come before it.

-A TL;DR or Key Takeaways block is the single most-cited chunk type in AI-generated summaries.
-It is a pre-packaged, bulleted answer the model can lift almost verbatim.
-Placing it toward the end of an article, after the supporting detail, matches the reader's and the retriever's expectation of where a recap lives.
-Three or more bullets give the summary enough substance to stand as a self-contained answer rather than a one-line afterthought.
+A TL;DR or Key Takeaways block is the chunk AI summaries cite most: a pre-packaged, bulleted answer a model can lift almost word for word.
+Put it toward the end, after the supporting detail, and it lands where readers and retrievers both expect a recap.
+Three or more bullets give it enough substance to stand on its own instead of reading as a one-line afterthought.
+This works alongside answer-first-compliance and answer-structure, which cover how directly your page leads with its answer.

 - Add a

-TL;DRorKey Takeawayssection near the end of the page summarising the main answers. - Give it at least 3 bullet points, since a section with fewer bullets only earns a partial.
+TL;DRorKey Takeawayssection near the end of the page that summarises the main answers. - Give it at least 3 bullet points.
+Fewer than that only earns a partial.

-- Position the block in the middle or bottom half of the document rather than the top.
+- Keep the block in the middle or bottom half of the document, not the top.

 sectionDetected,bulletCount, andpositionInDocumentevidence fields to confirm the section qualifies.